10 Times Meghan Markle Proved That She’s A Fashion Icon

 10. Wearing Strathberry with Panache.

-Meghan Markle assuredly has plenty of options regarding her wardrobe, but there are some brands that she considers favorites — namely, the Edinburgh-based luxury handbag label, Strathberry, Strathberry’s fingers must have been crossed in the hopes that the Meghan Markle effect would strike.
+Meghan Markle assuredly has plenty of options regarding her wardrobe, but there are some brands that she considers favorites — namely, the Edinburgh-based luxury handbag label, Strathberry.
+Strathberry’s fingers must have been crossed in the hopes that the Meghan Markle effect would strike.
 In fact, when the royal fashionista debuted one of their tri-color blocked totes, it completely sold out within 11 seconds, according to People.

 9. Classy in a Givenchy Dress